 The characteristics of the study population are displayed in Table 1.
 The mean age of men and women in the study was 64.8 and 66.3 years respectively.
 Men were more physically active and reported higher dietary calcium intakes than women.
 Among men, 66.1% were current or ex-smokers compared with only 37.6% of women.
 Similarly men consumed higher quantities of alcohol than women.

 In total 576 subjects provided pQCT scans for these analyses, 291 men and 276 women.
-We observed strongly significant sex differences in most femoral geometry parameters measured (p<0.001), except narrow neck buckling ratio (p=0.02) and shaft neck angle (p=0.03) (Table 2).
+We observed strongly significant sex differences in most femoral geometry parameters measured (Table 2).
+In all cases, measures of size and strength were greater in men than women.
+Buckling ratio was higher in women than men at the narrow neck, intertrochanteric region, and femoral shaft (p=0.016, p<0.001, and p=0.001 respectively).
+Neck-shaft angle was greater in men than women (p=0.034).
 Table 3 shows correlations between HSA variables and pQCT variables measured in the tibia.
 There were significant (p<0.001) associations between pQCT and HSA derived measures of bone width, endocortical diameter, cortical thickness and bone strength (strength strain index and section modulus).
 In particular, we observed strong relationships between tibial polar SSI at the 38% slice with narrow neck section modulus (r 0.40; p<0.001 in men); intertrochanteric section modulus (r 0.46; p<0.001 in men) and femoral shaft section modulus (r 0.54; p<0.001 in men) highlighting strong relationships between measures of strength assessed using both techniques.
+Strong relationships were also observed between pQCT and HAS bone geometry.
+For example, tibial cortical thickness at the 38% slice with narrow neck cortical thickness (r 0.39; p<0.001 in men); intertrochanteric cortical thickness (r 0.46; p<0.001 in men) and femur shaft cortical thickness (r 0.52; p<0.001 in men).
+In women, the correlation coefficient was numerically higher than in men: tibial cortical thickness at the 38% slice with narrow neck cortical thickness (r 0.49; p<0.001); intertrochanteric cortical thickness (r 0.61; p<0.001) and femur shaft cortical thickness (r 0.63; p<0.001).
+However, no formal statistical assessment of the strength of correlation by sex was undertaken.

 Discussion